 The Authority developed a 2022 budget plan that anticipated many of the COVID-19 trends would continue.
-In the first quarter of 2022, commercial customer sales remain approximately 6% below pre-COVID-19 levels and residential customer sales are 7% above pre-COVID-19 levels.
-On a year-over-year basis, first quarter 2022 sales for commercial customers were 2% above 2021 and residential customer sales were 2% below 2021, resulting in overall 2022 sales remaining at essentially the same level as 2021.
+In the first two quarters of 2022, commercial customer sales remain approximately 6.7% below pre-COVID-19 levels and residential customer sales are approximately 3.0% above pre-COVID-19 levels.
 Sales variances stemming from the change in customer's usage patterns in the wake of COVID-19 are captured in the Authority's Revenue Decoupling Mechanism ("RDM"), which allows for the recovery or refund of differences in actual revenues for delivery service compared to the approved budget.
 Due to a shift to work-from-home for many residential customers and the warmer than normal summer, the Authority's revenues from residential customers exceeded budget by \$50 million in 2021.
 As a result, the Authority is refunding approximately \$50 million to its residential customer class in 2022.
 However, due to the decline in commercial customer usage in 2021, the Authority will collect approximately \$37 million from its commercial customer class.
 To aid its commercial customers from a high bill impact, the Authority's Board elected to limit the RDM rate to a maximum of 5% of delivery service revenues for any customer class with amounts not collected carried forward to subsequent periods.
 As a result, the Authority will collect approximately \$27 million in 2022 and the balance in subsequent years.